ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 **6.** Then it will prompt you: `Enter file path to a wallet directory` and then select `Browse`.
 It will then pop-up a file window.
-From there, you can navigate to the following path below. **NOTE:** scroll over to see the entire file path below :
+From there, you can navigate to the following path below. **NOTE:** scroll over to see the entire file path below:

     Desktop -> fabric-samples-cp -> commercial-paper -> organization -> magnetocorp -> identity -> user -> isabella -> wallet
+    .

 Once you have selected `wallet`, click on `select` to choose this option.
-Then it will add a wallet, called `wallet` to our `Fabric Wallets` section of the extension.
+Then it will add a wallet, called `wallet`, to our `Fabric Wallets` section of the extension.

 **7.** Once you see the wallet called `wallet` in the `Fabric Wallet`